Starky: History

 Starky formed in 1998 from half the members of Sydney pop band, Pennidredful, which had released a single and two extended plays, Money for Some Woollen Socks (May 1997) and The Ping Pong Delegate, on Phantom Records.

 In 1999 Starky's debut single, "Rock 'n' Roll Is the Devil's Music" was released on Phantom.
 P G Gleeson opined that "The title track is not the initial grabber; rather a grower... with track two, 'Pencil Sketch', featuring Brian (Golden Rough) Crouch on keys, a quiet little ditty, and the closer, 'She's Gone', back to the foundation sound of the record."

-Starky's line-up, in 2002, was Beau Cassidy on guitar and lead vocals, Nick Neal on bass guitar, David Simons on guitar and Brenden Clift on drums.
+Starky's line-up, in 2002, was Beau Cassidy on guitar and lead vocals, Nick Neal on bass guitar, David Simons on guitar and Brendan Clift on drums.
 They had toured the United States, Japan and France during that year.

 Starky's debut album, Mirror, Signal, Manoeuvre, was released by Laughing Outlaw Records on 6 October 2003, which was produced by Rob Younger.
 The line-up was Cassidy, Neal, Simons and Graeme Trewin on drums.
 The Barman from I-94 Bar felt that "You get 11 tracks on Mirror... and there's not a clunker among them.
 The killer single 'That's How I'll Know' and another previously released cut, 'Complicator', have been re-recorded, and now boast a big beefy, bottom end."